fegue/dotfiles/README.md

 # dotfiles

-Use this repoository with [chezmoi](https://www.chezmoi.io/quick-start/)
+Use this repository with [chezmoi](https://www.chezmoi.io/quick-start/)